AI-technologies-for-IR-system/image-search-engine/README.md

 This project is about creating image search engine for the discipline "Artificial intelligence technologies for information retrieval system".

+## General information

+GitHub Projects was chosen as project management system.
+Here is a link to [project board](https://github.com/orgs/AI-technologies-for-IR-system/projects/3).

+All info related to this course project is located in [AI technologies for IR system](https://github.com/AI-technologies-for-IR-system) organization.

+The team, which is working on this project, is called [The best of KP ](https://github.com/orgs/AI-technologies-for-IR-system/teams/the-best-of-kp).

+Main repository of this project: [image-search-engine](https://github.com/AI-technologies-for-IR-system/image-search-engine).

+Maybe in the future there will be created many repositories for this project, so here is [the full list of repositories](https://github.com/orgs/AI-technologies-for-IR-system/repositories), dedicated to this project.

 ## Technical task

 ### Official document